When should I receive my property tax statement(s)?

 Half Payment Option: Pay taxes in two equal installments with no penalty and interest.
 To qualify, you must pay the first half by November 30 and mark the payment as "Half Payment".
 The second half is due by June 30.

 Quarter Payment Option: Pay taxes in four equal installments.
 In order to qualify for this option, the property (1) must be your residence homestead, (2) must have an Over 65 Exemption; or (3) must have a Disability Exemption.
+Payments are due January 31, March 31, May 31 and July 31.

 How do I stop paperless billing?